Tips on Pressure Washing Your Portland area Home's Exterior

 - Choose chemical solutions wisely – It is imperative that you use chemical solutions that have been approved for pressure washer use.
 Unapproved detergents may not be environment friendly and can be harmful not only to the environment but also to yourself and the people around you.

 - Test the power – There are pressure levels that might destroy a particular type of surface.
 So read the user manual, and always try a pressure test before pressure washing on any surface.
 Even metallic surfaces can be deceiving since there's brittleness to consider too.
 Pressure washing is well suited for many types of surfaces, such as wood, granite, aluminum, and more.
 The key is to learn which power level to use.
-In case of hardboard, a different cleaning method might be best since this type of surface is very sensitive.
+In the case of hardboard, a different cleaning method might be best since this type of surface is very sensitive.

-- Choose the right nozzles – Every power washer comes with different types of nozzles, each of which have their own respective functions.
+- Choose the right nozzles – Every power washer comes with different types of nozzles, each of which has its own respective functions.
 They come in different colors (red, green, yellow, and white) and each has a corresponding pressure level.
 Nozzles serve two functions: one is to lower the pressure and draw on the chemical and the other is for high pressure rinsing and with varying spray angles.

 - Thorough power washing – Pointing the hose haphazardly about won't just do.
 Better if you spray horizontally from left to right with measured lengths of sweeps.
 Do the same vertically and it will be difficult to miss a spot.